ilboglions/IS23-AM07/README.md

 Based on the running configuration needed, some parameters should be passed during the launch of the application, if no one is given, the jar will start as a Server with default configuration, written in the file _HostAndPort.json_

+Both server and client app can run on Unix systems (Linux, macOS) or Windows system (on Powershell, cmd and WSL).
 ### Run as a Server
 In order to correctly run the game as a server, you need to specify:
 - the ```--SERVER``` parameter